koren4ik/BeamNG-adas/README.md

 of ±34° in both axes.
 The closest hits were just the road surface in front of the bumper.
 The proper fix is two-layer:
 - Configure the sensor with realistic FOV (`field_of_view_y=6`, `half_angle_deg=12`),
-- And filter remaining rays by elevation / azimuth / intensity before using `argmin`.
+- Filter remaining rays by elevation / azimuth / intensity before using `argmin`.

 This is queued for v1.1.